Windows

 Close the Settings app when you are finished.

-Change Magnifier shortcut keys using the Registry
+Change Magnifier Shortcut Keys Using the Registry

+Another way to change the Magnifier shortcut keys is to use the Windows Registry Editor.
 Remember to back up your registry before making any changes or create a System Restore point as a precaution.

-First, open the Windows Registry and navigate to the folder key path below.
+Open the Windows Registry and navigate to this folder key path:

 • Enter 1 to use the default Ctrl + Alt.